kamaxacademy/centre-culturel/README.md

 ## To Do list Templates

 - [x] Finish my changes
+- [ ] Need to compare the two last commits to see what changes (before this commit)
 - [ ] Push my commits to GitHub
 - [ ] Open a pull request